SysKitTeam/docs-spconsultant/how-to/compare-wizard/compare-site-collections.md

 ---
-title: Compare Site Collections
-description: >-
-  This sections describes how to use SPDocKit Consultant to compare SharePoint farm site collection configurations.
+description: This sections describes how to use SPDocKit Consultant to compare SharePoint farm site collection configurations.
-author: Tomislav Sirovec
-date: 18/6/2018
 ---

 # Compare Site Collections